jaleach/color-photo/Readme.md

 Created using

-- `Bootstrap`: Created using Bootstrap
+- `parallax-template 4`: Created using Materialize